EdJb1971/nerf2/architecture.md

         -   Estimates relative camera poses between image pairs using Structure from Motion (SfM) techniques (ORB features, feature matching, and Essential Matrix estimation).
         -   Integrates `DeviceOrientationEvent` data for initial pose estimates.
         -   Includes a `validateBatchPhotos` method to assess image quality (brightness, sharpness, and redundancy).
         -   Contains a placeholder for global pose refinement (`refineGlobalPoses`).
+A warning has been added to the console to inform developers of its limitations.

 -   **`workers/FederatedTrainerWorker.ts`**:
     -   **Technology**: PeerJS for WebRTC, `msgpack` for serialization.